Academics

 • Dramaturg three departmental productions

-• 3.7 GPA in five classes chosen from theater history and dramatic literature, including seminars, Shakespeare, etc.
+• 3.7 GPA in five classes chosen from theatre history and dramatic literature, including seminars, Shakespeare, etc.

 • Theatre (General Distinction)